 Training out of the saddle is slowly becoming popular with the Horse Rider.
-Pilates for Horse Riders, Core Strength Training for Horse riders are the type courses popping up all over the world.
+Pilates for Horse Riders, and Core Strength Training for Horse Riders are the type of courses popping up all over the world.
 Many of these courses seem to be very successful ( I have not done them, therefore I do not comment on content).
-My course "Applied Posture Riding" is also very successful.
+My course “Applied Posture Riding” is also very successful.

 So Why Train The Rider Unmounted?

 Let us look at the paces of the horse and examine what is required of the rider.
 The walk and the trot are what I call symmetrical paces.
 The canter is an asymmetrical pace.

 The walk is four-beat and the horse’s footfall is even and equal in stride length and at push-off.
 The horse will also have a head nod to assist balance and power through the hindquarters.
 The riders will have equal weight on both seat bones, and equal weight through both heels, and as the rider’s hips move with the horse’s hindquarters stepping, the rider’s shoulders have a counter-movement to stay in rhythm with the horse’s movement.
 Therefore it is a symmetrical pace.